jMetal/jMetalPy/README.md

 I have just started a new project called jMetalPy.
 The initial idea is not to write the whole jMetal proyect in Python, but to "have fun": I'm starting with Python, and to learn this programming language I think that using jMetal as a case study would be nice.

-There is no code yet.
-Any ideas about how the project structure, coding style, useful tools (I'm using PyCharm), etc. are welcome.
+Any ideas about how the structure the project, coding style, useful tools (I'm using PyCharm), or links to related projects are welcome.
 The starting point is the jMetal architecture:

 ![jMetal architecture](resources/jMetal5UML.png)